- Muscular design

 That may be less true in tougher economic times, of course, but then both South Korean manufacturers have brought in expertise to inject sportiness into their respective ranges to solve the problem.
 For Hyundai, it is the i30 N and for Kia it is the Stinger GT S.

-Having driven the i30 N Performance and found it to be bags of fun, the bar is high for the Stinger GT S. But then it is a larger, heavier grand tourer where the former is a hatchback so then expectations should be adjusted accordingly.
+Having driven the i30 N Performance and found it to be bags of fun, the bar is high for the Stinger GT S. But then it is a larger, heavier grand tourer while the former is a hatchback.
+Expectations must, thereffore, be adjusted accordingly.

 Still, common traits exist between the two.
 The most obvious being, of course, that former BMW M bigwig Albert Biermann was tasked with making the cars serious contenders and changing brand perception.